Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost: Introduction

 The proposed algorithm is validated in four steps.
 First, the performance of the algorithm is demonstrated through implementation in a challenging example problem based on the proposed Miniaturized Distributed Occulter/Telescope (mDOT) small satellite mission \cite{Koenig2019}.
-Second, a Monte Carlo experiment is performed to demonstrate the robustness of the algorithm and characterize the number of required iterations for a wide range of problems.
-The sensitivity of the computation cost to the accuracy of the initial set of candidate control input times is characterized by solving each problem with three different initialization schemes.
-Third, a selection of example problems are solved using widely varying discretizations of the time domain to characterize the sensitivity of the required computation time to the number of candidate control input times.
-Finally, the computational efficiency of the algorithm is demonstrated through comparison to two other state-of-the-art approaches.
+Second, the computation time and number of required iterations for the proposed algorithm are compared with Gilbert's algorithm (using the contact and support functions developed in this paper) \cite{Gilbert1971} and direct optimization in Monte Carlo simulations.
+Third, the Monte Carlo simulations with the proposed algorithm are repeated with two different initialization schemes to demonstrate that the algorithm is robust to poor initial conditions.
+Finally, a selection of example problems are solved using widely varying discretizations of the time domain to characterize the sensitivity of the required computation time to the number of candidate control input times.

-Following this introduction, the optimal control problem is formally defined in Section \ref{sec:problemdefinition}.
-Next, The properties of the reachable sets are developed in \ref{sec:reachablesets} and the problem is transformed into a more computationally tractable form in Section \ref{sec:reformulation}.
-A method for quickly computing lower bounds on the minimum cost is presented in Section \ref{sec:lowerbounds} and the the necessary and sufficient optimality conditions for applied impulses are derived in Section \ref{sec:optimalityconditions}.
-Next, the proposed optimal control algorithm is presented in Section \ref{sec:algorithm}.
-The algorithm is validated in Section \ref{sec:validation} and conclusions are discussed in Section \ref{sec:conclusions}.